 Mangoboter (Mangifera indica)

 Colours can also vary, from bright yellow and red hues to shades of green.
 Each variety has a flattened seed in the middle surrounded by a juicy yellow pulp with a distinctive sweet-spicy flavour.
-Whereas mangos seem exotic in countries like the UK, they are actually more widely cultivated and consumed across the world than apples!
+Whereas mangos seem exotic in countries like the UK, they are actually more cultivated and consumed worldwide than apples!

 The name mango comes from the Malayalam word ‘manna’ which means ‘divine food’.
 The fruit is of great importance in folklore and religious traditions in India.
 It often relates to beautiful women, appealing fragrances, abundance, and luxurious meals.
 It is said that Buddha himself used to meditate and rest in the peaceful shade of mango groves.